Laudizen King Banner gathered along the way

 September, 1959

-Last night I awoke at three in the morning and, despite all my efforts, could not get back to sleep.
+Last night I awoke in Los Angeles at three in the morning and despite all my efforts could not get back to sleep.
 It was a September night in the year 2007.
-I lay in the dark of my bedroom and when I closed my eyes, it was 1959 and I was nine years old again, sitting on that grass step on a sunlit September morning before the first day of school, feeling the same despair.
-Only this time there were no tears.
+I lay in the dark of my bedroom and when I closed my eyes, the year was 1959 and I was nine years old again, sitting on the grass on a sunlit September morning before the first day of school, feeling the same despair.